ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 ## Clone the repo

 These tools are provided by Mediapipe in a single git repo (https://github.com/google-ai-edge/mediapipe.git).
 So clone the repo to your workspace.
-Since these tools share a number of dependencies and compnents in some cases it is best for all the wrapped tool to come from the same version of the Mediapipe codebase (currently v0.10.14).
+Since these tools share a number of dependencies and components in some cases it is best for all the wrapped tool to come from the same version of the Mediapipe codebase (currently v0.10.14).

 <div class="code-box-copy">